 - Customer number: The unique number which identifies a person who holds one or more account with a retailer.
 For example, a customer may purchase electricity and gas from a retailer but would only hold one unique customer number with this retailer.
-Likewise, a customer may have multiple properties supplied by the same retailer and would therefore have all their accounts under one customer number/identifier. - Account: identifier/number used to bill and identify accounts for electricity and gas separately for the same customer.
-Note: This is not a count of the National Meter Identifier (NMI) or the Meter Installation Registration Number (MIRN). - NMI: National Meter Identifier - MIRN: Meter Installation Registration Number - A residential account is an account who purchases energy principally for personal, household or domestic use - A business account is an account who purchases energy principally for a business premise/s.
+Likewise, a customer may have multiple properties supplied by the same retailer and would therefore have all their accounts under one customer number/identifier. - Account: identifier/number used to bill and identify accounts for electricity and gas separately for the same customer. - NMI: National Meter Identifier - MIRN: Meter Installation Registration Number - A residential account is an account who purchases energy principally for personal, household or domestic use - A business account is an account who purchases energy principally for a business premise/s.